TedTansley/tedtansley.github.io/about.md

 # About me
-I’m an SEO Manager professionally and an activist personally working to make Detroit the Mobility City.
-Whether it’s advocating for sidewalk repairs, safer streets, a bathroom netowork, reopened libraries, or something else, I'm putting my efforts into impactful change.
+I’ve worked professionally as an SEO Manager and Analyst and have spent years as an activist personally working to make Detroit the Mobility City.
+Whether it’s advocating for sidewalk repairs, safer streets, a bathroom network, reopened libraries, or something else, I'm putting my efforts into impactful change.
 I’m also a designated representative for my block club, where I’ve successfully pushed the city to address blight, install speed humps, and streetlights.

 I also help run a casual urbanist meetup which is just a space for people to talk about cities and connect over shared interests.
 [Follow us on Eventbrite!](https://www.eventbrite.com/o/detroit-urbanists-85158716243)